 Visa and Permits

-Your passport must be valid for at least for six more months at the time of travel.
-Bhutan visa is a part of the tour package and is applied by us.
-We will obtain visa clearance document 3-4 weeks prior to the trip date and will email you a copy of this which is good for travel to Bhutan.
-You will get actual visa sticker on your passport upon arrival.
-Make sure you have one blank visa page and spaces for arrival and departure seals for other countries on the way.
+Your passport must be valid for at least for six more months when you return from the trip.
+Bhutan visa is a part of the tour package, and we obtain it for you.
+We will email a copy of the document to you about three or four weeks before your trip date.
+You will get an actual visa seal on your passport upon arrival at Paro Airport immigration.
+Make sure you have two blank visa pages for each country you stop in during this trip.

 Booking and payment schedule